 RELATED: How to Start a Business

 The best business ideas will fail if there isn’t a market for what you sell, or if the market suddenly disappears because of economic changes or natural disasters.
 While you can’t predict disasters, before you start a business you need to determine if there’s a market for what you plan to sell and if that market is big enough to be profitable.
-Keep in mind, that “everyone” isn’t a market.
-The market must be an identifiable group of customers you will be able to reach with the marketing dollars and resources you will have available.
+Keep in mind that “everyone” isn’t a market.
+The market must be an identifiable group of customers you’ll be able to reach with the marketing dollars and resources you’ll have available.

 To avoid business failure after startup, business owners need to keep tabs on their market and customers’ changing needs on an ongoing base, as well.

 3. Poor Management